CEI-lab/FastRobots-2023/docs/Lab3.md

   * 2 ToF sensors: Discussion and screenshot of sensors working in parallel
   * Tof sensor speed: Discussion on speed and limiting factor; include code snippet of how you do this
   * Time v Distance: Include graph of data sent over bluetooth (2 sensors)
-  * (5160) Discussion on infrared transmission based sensors
+  * (5000) Discussion on infrared transmission based sensors
-  * (5160) Sensitivity of sensors to colors and textures
+  * (5000) Sensitivity of sensors to colors and textures

+Please also include code snippets (consider using GitHub Gists) in appropriate sections if you included any written code.
+Do not copy and paste all your code.
+Include only relevant functions used for each task.

+Include screenshots of relevant results (i.e. messages received in Jupyter Notebook, serial terminal print of messages received by Artemis).